statelyai/xstate/docs/guides/communication.md

 ### Listening to Parent Events

-Invoked callback handlers are also given a second argument, `onReceive`, which registers listeners for events sent to the callback handler from the parent.
-This allows for parent-child communication between the parent machine and the invoked callback service.
+Invoked functions are also given a second argument, `onReceive`, which registers listeners for events sent to the function from the parent.
+This allows for parent-child communication between the parent machine and the invoked function service.

 For example, the parent machine sends the child `'ponger'` service a `'PING'` event.
 The child service can listen for that event using `onReceive(listener)`, and send a `'PONG'` event back to the parent in response: